-Recipients are required to identify the WUI Risk Class to provide evidence of wildfire risk in their community by locating their general area of interest on the Wildland Urban Interface Risk Class Maps or Google Earth compatible KML files.
-In cases where local assessments provide additional evidence of higher wildfire risk (than the WUI Risk Class), recipients can provide this information with the Allocation-based Funding Request Form.
+Under the FireSmart Community Funding and Supports program, applicants are required to identify the WUI Risk Class to provide evidence of wildfire risk in their community by locating their general area of interest on the Wildland Urban Interface Risk Class Maps or Google Earth compatible KML files.
+In cases where local assessments provide additional evidence of higher wildfire risk (than the WUI Risk Class), applicants can provide this information in their application in support of their proposed activities.